The Canada Pension Plan

 If you are in disagreement with a CPP decision, you may submit a written request for reconsideration.
 In the event you disagree with the reconsideration, you may submit a first-level appeal, followed by a final second-level appeal.

 The Canada Pension Plan provides key disability, retirement, and other benefits to qualifying adults, but it’s important for you to know your annual earnings, how you or your dependents qualify, and other key information.
-Our mission is to help disabled Canadians qualify for Disability Tax Credit & CPP Disability Benefits and then maximize their tax refunds & credits.
+Disability Credit Canada’s mission is to help disabled Canadians qualify for Disability Tax Credit & CPP Disability Benefits and then maximize their tax refunds & credits.
 In this endeavor, we have worked with thousands of Disabled Canadians and we recognize the difficulties they face in their everyday life.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits